cyrusimap/cyrus-imapd/docsrc/imap/developer/jmap.rst

 1. Enable JMAP (and DAV) in Cyrus:

-    * ``./configure --enable-http --enable-jmap`` along with your other configuration options.
+    * ``./configure --enable-http --enable-jmap --enable-xapian`` along with your other configuration options.

 2. Enable :ref:`conversation support <imap-concepts-deployment-db-conversations>`